SSE-SUH/spassMeter/Instrumentation.ex/README.txt

 Prerequisites:
 - Define the environment variable JAVA_HOME properly.
 If needed, set ANT_HOME.
-- In Eclipse create
-  - a installed JRE for your JDK and name it "jdk".
-  - user library JRE_PLUGINS pointing to jre/lib/plugin.jar
-  - user library JRE_TOOLS pointing to jdk/lib/tools.jar

 How to start this:
 - See detailed description in resources/manual.docx or resources/manual.pdf, respectively.